Mariners, Sounders, XFL shut out in Seattle because of virus

 The Mariners' options could also include playing home games at the team's spring training facility in Arizona, moving them to another open venue, or trying to switch scheduled home games with the Rangers and Twins.

-"I know the season starts in Seattle, and we know how Seattle is right now," Chirinos said Tuesday.
-"That's 2 1/2 weeks from now, so I think we're going to hear some news when we're getting close to opening day.
-Right now, it's starting the season in Seattle and see what happens in 2 1/2 weeks."
+"I know the season starts in Seattle, and we know how Seattle is right now," he said Tuesday.

+Said Texas pitcher Corey Kluber: “I think we’re just, everybody has to be open to what the experts say."

+“None of us are experts.
+If I was trying to say whether something was good or bad, I’d be speaking without knowledge of the situation,” he said Wednesday.

 It's not the first time the Mariners had scheduled regular-season games moved out of Seattle.
 During the 1994 season, ceiling tiles fell from the roof of the Kingdome, prompting the Mariners to play the final 20 games of the strike-shortened season on the road.
 Thirteen of those 20 games were originally scheduled to be played in Seattle.